alinavannarath/home-credit-default-portfolio/README.md

-# Home Credit Default Project Fall 2025
+# Home Credit Default Project
 Portfolio containing all of my individual work on the Home Credit Default project that was done for my IS 6812 MSBA Capstone class.

 ## Contents